karinlag/BIOS9000/1_velvet_exercise.md

-Knowing this, we can use the `awk` command to select lines for contigs at least 1kb, with k-mer coverage greater than 60:
+Knowing this, we can use the `awk` command to select lines for contigs at least 1kb, with k-mer coverage greater than 100:

 ```
-awk '($2>=1000 && $6>=60)' stats.txt
+awk '($2>=1000 && $6>=100)' stats.txt
 ```

 `awk` is an amazing program for tabular data.
-In this case, we ask it to check that column 2 ($2, the length) is at least 1000 and column 6 ($6, coverage) at least 60.
+In this case, we ask it to check that column 2 ($2, the length) is at least 1000 and column 6 ($6, coverage) at least 100.
 If this is the case, awk will print the entire line.
 See [http://bit.ly/QjbWr7](http://bit.ly/QjbWr7) for more information on awk.

-Find the contig with the highest coverage in the `contigs.fa` file.
+Find the contigs with the highest coverage in the `contigs.fa` file.
 Perform a BLAST search using NCBI.
 Look at the `Graphics` results to see what is in the region of the results that you got.